 To improve your current EPC rating there are various measures you can take, you can start with the recommendations report included in your EPC rating which should list any of the energy efficiency measures recommended for the property.

-For an EPC the better the rating, the more energy efficient the building is, and the lower the fuel bills are likely to be.
+The better the rating, the more energy efficient the building is, and the lower the fuel bills are likely to be.

 Each energy efficiency rating is based on the characteristics of the building itself and its services (such as heating, ventilation, and lighting).